REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics

-Specifically, we need to compute the: \begin{itemize} \item Causal probabilities for the outcomes of actions; and \item Quantitative model for observations, which provides the probability of the observations being correct. \end{itemize} This collection of statistics is \emph{typically a one-time process performed in an initial training phase}.
+Specifically, we need to compute the: \begin{itemize} \item Causal probabilities for the outcomes of physical actions; and \item Probabilities for the outcomes of the knowledge-producing actions, i.e., a quantitative model for the observations being correct. \end{itemize} This collection of statistics is \emph{typically a one-time process performed in an initial training phase}, although it is also possible to do this incrementally over time.
 Also, the statistics are computed separately for each basic fluent in $\mathcal{D}_{LR}$.
 To collect the statistics, we consider one non-deterministic causal law in $\mathcal{D}_{LR}$ at a time.
 We sample some ground instances of this causal law, e.g., corresponding to different atoms in the causal law.
-The robot then executes the action corresponding to this sampled instance multiple times, and collects statistics (i.e., counts) of the number of times each possible outcome (i.e., value) is obtained.
-The robot also collects information about the amount of time taken to execute each action.
+The robot then executes the action corresponding to this sampled instance multiple times, and collects statistics (e.g., counts) of the number of times each possible outcome (i.e., value) is obtained.
+The robot also collects information about the amount of time taken to execute each such action.

-As an example, consider a ground instance of the non-deterministic causal law for $move$, considering specific locations of a robot in a specific room:
+As an example, consider a ground instance of the non-deterministic causal law for $move^*$, considering grid cell locations in a particular room: